This post is also available in: French

 Today, thanks to the general renovation of the neighborhood and its “new face,” Harlem has become more and more attractive, seducing investors and visitors alike.
 With the security issue gone, people can now wander the streets of Harlem in peace, to discover its unique atmosphere, attend a Gospel service in one the local churches, have lunch or a drink in a trendy bar or restaurant (and have a taste of its delicious Soul Food!), or admire the neighborhood architectural treasures.

 There is so much more to do and see in Harlem.
-If you are interested in Harlem history and want to learn more about this fascinating neighborhood, join us on our Harlem guided visits: Harlem Gospel Tour et Harlem Jazz Tour.
+If you are interested in Harlem history and want to learn more about this fascinating neighborhood, join us on our Harlem guided visit through out Harlem Gospel Tour or our Harlem Jazz Tour.
 Also, if you are interested in finding more to do in New York City, search through our complete range of tours, attractions and activities.
 We can also tailor-make programs specifically to match your desires and budgets.
 Harlem Spirituals is the ideal one-stop-shop to simplify your planning!
 Find more information on www.harlemspirituals.com.